niniack/Computer-Organization-Architecture/submissions/lab/LAB04/nsa325_nishant_aswani_lab04/README.txt

 **PLEASE BUILD THE FILE**

 Notes:
---  the code folder holds all .v files
-	--  the tests folder within the code folder holds all the test benches --  the report folder holds the pdf of the report
+--  the code folder holds all .v files, including the top-level-tb --  the report folder holds the pdf of the report